Astridngent/astridngent.github.io/Transfeminism/Oestrogen_Quickstart_Guide/index.md

 ## What you need:
 ◬ Vial of oestrogen

-	》I strongly recommend EEN(oestradiol ethanoate) as it has the most even hormone levels.
+- I strongly recommend EEN(oestradiol ethanoate) as it has the most even hormone levels.

-	》You can also go for EC(Oestradiol Cyprioate) EV
+- You can also go for EC(Oestradiol Cyprioate) EV

-	》There is also EV(Oestradiol Valerate), though this is the one I least recommend because it has the highest difference between peak and trough, and can lead to mood swings.
+- There is also EV(Oestradiol Valerate), though this is the one I least recommend because it has the highest difference between peak and trough, and can lead to mood swings.

 ◬ Needles

-	》For SubQ I recommend BD Micro-Fine 29G 0.5ml, 30G is fine too
+- For SubQ I recommend BD Micro-Fine 29G 0.5ml, 30G is fine too

-	》For IM I recommend KD-Ject III Syringes 1ml with 0.01 graduation and KD-fine Needles @ 25G(Injecting) and 23G(drawing)
+- For IM I recommend KD-Ject III Syringes 1ml with 0.01 graduation and KD-fine Needles @ 25G(Injecting) and 23G(drawing)

 ◬ Alcohol wipes for disinfecting